Ultimate San Francisco Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return will inform you if the investment is a practical use of your own funds.
-Take your expected Net Operating Income (NOI) and divide it by the cash amount you’re ready to invest.
-The answer will be a percentage.
-High cash-on-cash return demonstrates that you will regain your money faster and the purchase will be more profitable.
-When you get financing for a portion of the investment budget and use less of your own money, you will receive a higher cash-on-cash return.
+A short-term rental's cash-on-cash return can tell you if the property is a good use of your own funds.
+Take your expected Net Operating Income (NOI) and divide it by your investment cash budget.
+The result is a percentage.
+High cash-on-cash return indicates that you will get back your investment more quickly and the investment will have a higher return.
+When you get financing for part of the investment and use less of your own funds, you will get a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates